monurcan/SummerSchoolChallenge/README.md

 ### Buying more metadata

 You buy metadata by preparing a CSV file and upload it in the Dashboard page.

+The meta data costs:
+- `eventDate` : 2 credits
+- `Latitude` : 1 credit
+- `Longitude` : 1 credit
+- `Habitat` : 2 credits
+- `Substrate` : 2 credits

 The entries/rows in the CSV file are **image name**, **metadata type**.
 You can use the script in `create_shoppinglist.py` found in the `src` folder to generate the .csv file in the correct format.

 For example: